ajit-dherange/AWS_ApplicationLoadBalancer_Setup_For_MicroServices_Application/README.md

 7) Add Inbound Rule in the security group to allow port 80 traffic

-Note: You can verify web service is working fine or not by accessing server with its public IP
+Note: You can verify web service is working fine by bwosing Web server using its public IP

 # Phase 2: Create Load Balancer